artintellica/artintellica/ts/www-artintellica-com/docs/blog/0093-rl-torch-53-experience.md

 date = "2024-06-15"
 +++

-# Learn Reinforcement Learning with PyTorch, Part 5.3: Experience Replay and Target Networks

----

 ## Introduction

 In the world of deep reinforcement learning (RL), scaling value-based algorithms like Q-learning beyond small, tabular environments presents unique challenges.
 As you may have experienced, directly plugging neural networks into the RL loop often leads to instability and divergence.
 Two foundational ideas—**experience replay** and the use of a **target network**—help address these issues and form the backbone of algorithms like Deep Q-Networks (DQN).

 In this post, you'll learn the mathematical motivation for these techniques, see how they're implemented in PyTorch, and observe their profound effect on agent stability and learning efficiency.
 We'll wrap up every section with hands-on exercises and full-typed code so you can practice and experiment on your own.

 ---